 The President Ranges tower behind Emerald Lake provides a magical backdrop, while an easy 5.2 km lakeside walk offers photo opportunities and the chance to leave any crowds behind.
 Emerald Lake Trail can be extended to 10.8 km by adding a diversion to Emerald Basin to see the Glacier.

-Canoes are available for hire, and in winter, snow sports are popular.
+Canoes are available for hire, and snow sports are popular in winter.
 It is best to drive yourself to Emerald Lake, but it can also be visited by bus tour from Banff.

 By Campbell Louw from Stingy Nomads